 Suitability Requirements

-Under FINRA rules, your broker must ensure any recommendation is suitable for your specific situation, including your age, risk tolerance, investment objectives, and financial needs.
+Under FINRA standards, your broker must ensure any recommendation is suitable for your specific situation, including your age, risk tolerance, investment objectives, and financial needs.
 Recommending leveraged ETFs to conservative investors or retirees typically violates these requirements.

 Disclosure Obligations